 JON KIDD, DRUMS, PERCUSSION, VOCALS

 Jon left school to perform with Everything in So.
 California as they showcased to record labels.
 It was here where Jon met Russell Pope, from Supertramp and thus began Jon's intensive study of the art of drumming as a recording session player.
 Jon studied with Mark Converse and Dave Weckle.
 Jon would eventually mutually part ways with Everything, but continued session work and live gigs.
 Jon joined another band called Crush 333 briefly and the band was fortunate to be signed to a recording contract for a year before the economy of 2008-09 forced the label to close due to investor bankruptcies.
 Jon decided to return home to Mariposa and tend to the family property in Lush Meadows.
 Jon started teaching drums, writing stories and lyrics/ poetry and building a business outside of music.
 It was here that he saw Tim Hager playing with a band in the Mariposa Park one summer evening.
 Jon couldn't believe that world-class musicians existed in a little town such as Mariposa.
 Fate would lead Jon to jam with Tim in the Gold Coin Saloon one night.
-The synergy was so good that Tim and Jon continue to perform as Soul Galaxy "acoustic" to rave reviews, playing as often at 6 nights a week.
+The synergy was so good that Tim and Jon continue to perform as The Soul Galaxy to rave reviews, playing as often at 6 nights a week.

 Charles Green was born in Arkansas, but cut his musical teeth to the Oakland RnB sound.
 A multi-instrumentalist, Charles is the primary bassist for the band.
 He holds down the groove with simple funky bass lines leaving Tim and Jon to musically spar with improvisation.
 Often the ambassador of the band, Charles many times after gigs wanders the crowd, visiting with fans, taking pictures and giving hugs.